spetric/Photoshop-Plugin-Host/README.md

 Mask and ROI can be used in conjunction, the result is intersection of mask and ROI.

 Version 0.5: error when executing filters on images with alpha channel.
 Version 0.6: tested a bunch of filters on image types RGB, RGBA and RGB + external alpha channel.
-So far, so good...
+There is one issue when calling pspiHost DLL from Embarcadero C++/Delphi: image in plug-in view is upside-down, because TBitmap scanlines are bottom-up oriented.
+This will be corrected in version 0.7.

 ## capPspi
 Console application for testing engine.